 - Two girls who order a cake come to pick up the cake, and the wrong name is written on it.
 Instead of Sanam, the cake reads Satan.

-Despite the fact that I have never owned a single game in the series and haven't played a Mega Man title past number two, I still think it is awesome.
+Despite the fact that I have never owned a single game in the series and haven't played a Mega Man title past number three, I still think it is awesome.
 I love the graphics, I love the music.
 I love all the bosses and how you have to fight them in a certain order to make the game more manageable to complete.
 And believe it or not I like the difficulty too.
 True, this game is very difficult.
 If you are not an accomplished gamer, don't expect to pick this up and have any kind of success whatsoever with this title.
-Mega Man is notorious for its brutal difficutly, but that is also part of what makes it so memorable.
+Mega Man is notorious for its brutal difficulty, but that is also part of what makes it so memorable.

-About 7 or 8 years ago, I picked up the Mega Man Anniversary Collection disc for the Nintendo Gamecube.
+About 8 or 9 years ago, I picked up the Mega Man Anniversary Collection disc for the Nintendo Gamecube.
 I think it is 8 something Mega Man titles all on one disc.
 Having never owned a Mega Man game growing up, I thought that this was the perfect opportunity to catch up on all the fun I never had the chance to have as a kid.

 I played through the first two titles pretty quickly.
 They were difficult, but manageable.
 Especially in the internet age where I could just look up what order to play the levels in, what weapons are the best to take down each boss, things of this nature.
 But for whatever reason I stalled out and never got around to playing Mega Man 3.
 This was, like I said, about 7 or 8 years ago.
 Inexcusable!